anonymousForReviewers/ICSE2022SeisSubmission39/README.md

 ****LiteratureReview**** contains our code for crawling papers and results, which are used by our LITERATURE REVIEW (section 2).

-​		  **ACMsave** contains papers collected from ACM digital library. **IEEEsave** contains papers collected from IEEEXplore.
+​	 **LiteratureReview/ACMsave** contains papers collected from ACM digital library. **IEEEsave** contains papers collected from IEEEXplore.
 For paper published both by ACM and IEEE, they appear in ACMsave.

-​		  **analysis.xlsx**	contains results of analyzing the final pool of papers.
+​	 **LiteratureReview/analysis.xlsx**	contains results of analyzing the final pool of papers.

 **MaterialAnalysis** contains our collected news reports, which are used by our ANALYSIS OF MATERIALS OVER THE INTERNET (section 3)

-​	  **AppMarketInfo** contains the user comments  along with the code for analyzing the comments.
+​	  **MaterialAnalysis/AppMarketInfo** contains the user comments  along with the code for analyzing the comments.

-​	  **Media** contains the news reports.
+​	  **MaterialAnalysis/Media** contains the news reports.